jennyiskezhen/Data-Engineering/README.md

     --table_name=green_taxi_trips \
     --url=${URL}
 ```

+#### 1.2 Terraform
+- `terraform init`: Downloading the provider plugins and setting up backend
+- `terraform apply -auto-aprove`: Generating proposed changes and auto-executing the plan
+- `terraform destroy`: Remove all resources managed by terraform

 ### 2. Workflow Orchestration (Kestra)
 I extracted and loaded the datasets to `Postgres` and `GCP` using the workflow orchestration platform **Kestra**.
 The datasets contained real-time record for two types of taxi (yellow and green) for each month.
 Since the datasets are split by month, I processed and merged the datasets into one table using SQL in Kestra.
 I implemented scheduling to load the data automatically in each month in the future, and to backfill the missing data from previous months.